ggpacee/guerrilla-portfoliocode-sample/README.md

 2. **Hotel Customer Segmentation and Revenue Analysis** (`project2/`)
    Segments hotel customers based on booking behaviour and revenue using k-means clustering.
    - Uses elbow and silhouette methods to choose the number of clusters, then profiles segments on age, stay characteristics and revenue.
-   - Delivers targeted marketing and loyalty recommendations, analogous to player cohort and monetisation analysis.
+   - Delivers targeted marketing and loyalty recommendations, analogous to player group and monetisation analysis.

 > Note: Datasets used in these projects are either synthetic, publicly available, or anonymised to respect privacy and course policies.